 Spearheaded by Mrs. Angela Anand, the Empowering Women and Girls Conference celebrated its sixth successful year, Friday evening, with an informative event held at the Marriott hotel in Tysons Corner.
 The august gathering comprised luminaries from government, business and industry, academia, arts, entertainment and media.

 At the outset, Melanie Bixby, Senior Coordinator in the Office of Global Women’s Issues at the State Department, noted, “President Donald Trump hosted Prime Minister Narendra Modi at the White House in June and the visit reinforced close ties between the United States and India that strengthen both our great democracies.
 Over the past few decades our cooperation has grown steadily across the security, economic and global leadership arenas”, she said.

 “It has also grown in the area of women’s empowerment”, Bixby added, and proceeded to cite examples of bilateral, regional and global cooperation.

 In this regard, an eagerly-awaited event is the Global Entrepreneurship Summit co-hosted by India and the United States which will be held next month, November 28-30, in Hyderabad.
-It is the ninth Summit sponsored by the US and the first time it is partnering with India.
+It is the eighth Summit sponsored by the US and the first time it is partnering with India.
 President Trump has asked his daughter Ivanka Trump to lead the US delegation.